aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 }
 ```

 There is no boiler plate code in this snippet.
 The **LambdaFunction** attribute signifies this is a piece of code that should be exposed as a Lambda function.
-The **ApiRoute** sets up the event source for the Lambda function.
+The **RestApi** sets up the event source for the Lambda function.
 This similar pattern can be used for other event sources like S3 events.

 ### What happens when you compile?

-The basic Lambda programming model hasn’t changed and a Lambda function is required to take one argument only which is the Lambda event object.
+The basic Lambda programming model hasn't changed and a Lambda function is required to take one argument only which is the Lambda event object.
 When the code above compiles the source generator is invoked by the .NET compiler.
 The source generator will generate the Lambda basic function taking in the single event.
 The generated code will be responsible for:

 * If enabled, during initial invocation run provided method for configuring dependency injection.
 * If any middleware is registered execute it before or after each request